-As well as our peer support groups, we offer parents the opportunity to take part in a range of other programmes that help promote wellbeing, build confidence, and make new friends.
+As well as our peer support groups, we offer parents the opportunity to take part in a range of other programs that help promote wellbeing, build confidence, and make new friends.

-These programmes can range for fitness programmes, to crafting, and parenting groups.
+These programs can range from fitness programs to crafting, and personal development.

-We also hope to include drop-in sessions, creche facilities and coffee mornings so that you will always have a place to go with your child to try something new or seek support.
+We also host coffee mornings and toddler groups so that you will always have a place to go with your child to try something new or seek support.

-If you would like to be added to our waiting list, please complete the registration form.
+If you would like to be added to be considered for counselling please complete the registration form using the button below.

 WRAP Will Help You:

 WRAP is for anyone, any time.
 It will support you in being the way you want to be and doing the things you want to do.

 Our trained peer support workers can work with you to develop your own WRAP plan which you can then use to promote and protect your wellbeing.